NUJ in parliament

 The NUJ has an all-party parliamentary group which meets regularly while the UK parliament is sitting.

-The NUJ is not affiliated to any political party and meets politicians and peers on issues relevant to the union and the media industry.
+The NUJ is not affiliated to any political party and organises meetings and campaigns with politicians on union priorities agreed by NUJ members.

 The NUJ also works with the Trade Union Co-ordinating Group and supports TUC parliamentary campaigns.

 The NUJ takes an interest in a range of parliamentary committees, contributes to parliamentary inquiries and public consultations on legislation.
 Details of all the latest bills and legislation are available on the www.parliament.uk website.

 NUJ briefings and submissions

 All the unions briefings and submissions are published and available on the dedicated web page:

 Early day motions are tabled in parliament for MPs to support.

 You can ask your MP to support an EDM in parliament.

 The EDMs listed below are supported by the NUJ.